-How much municipal staff capacity is required by endorsing the Malmö Commitment?

-- From Year 0, the city will need to designate one person to be the liaison with the Malmö Commitment team and in charge of the activity reporting on the Platform. - During the first year, the city would need to "run a diagnosis" on its sustainability policies and the challenges, both social and environmental, that it currently faces. - The city will then research and design social equity indicators for each challenge, collect data and set its baseline and its targets for 2025 and 2030. - From year two the city will need to have a screening body to review ongoing and new projects according to the set targets, assess on-going projects against equitable development principles and identify potential gaps.
-The city will be responsible to select a financial model and secure funding, to develop an Equitable Development Action Plan, to implement socially equitable policies and initiatives accordingly and monitor and report to the Malmö Commitment Platform.

-Additionally the city will need to designate a person to do advocacy work, to participate in focus groups, share lessons learned, participate in events and encourage others to become part of the Malmö Commitment.

-How will my local/regional government be showcased until 2030?

-- ❖ The equity work of the first pioneers of the Malmö Commitment was showcased at the Launch of the Malmö Commitment in the High-Level session "Putting people at the heart of local sustainable development: The Malmö Commitment" of the ICLEI World Congress 2021-2022: The Malmö Summit on May 12th, 2022. - There will be numerous opportunities for your local government and its work towards equity and sustainability to be showcased: - o On the Malmö Commitment website: a map of all the committed local governments will figure on the website as well as articles, news, stories featuring the innovative work that is being done by MC local governments. - o On the Malmö Commitment Platform: Committed local governments will have access to an online reporting platform to monitor their progress, policies and goals.
-This data and the work they are doing will be available to other LGs who are part of the

-Malmö Commitment process for peer-learning and knowledgesharing.
+- 2024: ICLEI World Congress: the progress made by committed local governments will be showcased - o 2025: Report Progress on set targets - 2030: Report Progress on set targets - How much municipal staff capacity is required by adopting the Malmö Commitment? - From Year 0 of the process, the city will need to designate one person to be the liaison with the Malmö Commitment team and in charge of the activity reporting on the Platform. - During the first year, the city would need to "run a diagnosis" on its sustainability policies and the challenges, both social and environmental, that it currently faces.
+The city will then research and design social equity indicators for each challenge, collect data and set its baseline and its targets for 2025 and 2030.
+From year two the city will need to have a screening body to review on-going and new projects according to the set targets, assess on-going projects against equitable development principles and identify potential gaps.
+The city will be responsible to select a financial model and secure funding, to develop an Equitable Development Action Plan, to implement socially equitable policies and initiatives accordingly and monitor and report to the Malmö Commitment Platform. - Additionally the city will need to designate a person to do advocacy work, to participate in focus groups, share lessons learned, participate in events and encourage others to become part of the Malmö Commitment. - How will my city be showcased until 2030? - The equity work of the early adopters of the Malmö Commitment was showcased at the Launch of the Malmö Commitment in the High-Level Plenary "Putting people at the heart of local sustainable development: The Malmö Commitment" of the ICLEI World Congress 2021-2022: The Malmö Summit on May 12th, 2022. - There will be numerous opportunities for your local government and its work towards equity and sustainability to be showcased: On the Malmö Commitment website: a map of all the committed local governments will figure on the website as well as articles, news, stories featuring the innovative work that is being done by MC local governments.
+On the Malmö Commitment Platform: Committed local governments will have access to an online reporting platform to monitor their progress, policies and goals.
+This data and the work they are doing will be available to other LGs who are part of the Malmö Commitment process for peer-learning and knowledge-sharing.
+In international events: The Malmö Commitment and the work of the local governments that are committed to it will be presented in numerous international events and conferences.

-- o In international events: The Malmö Commitment and the work of the local governments that are committed to it will be presented in numerous international events and conferences. - o During ICLEI Global Events such as Daring Cities event series and subsequent ICLEI World Congresses.
+During ICLEI Global Events such as Daring Cities event series and subsequent ICLEI World Congresses

-Who is behind the Malmö Commitment?
+• Who is behind the Malmö Commitment?